TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - Nutrient deficiency severity and treatment recommendations
 - Example crop profiles for strawberries, basil, spinach and more
 - Helper functions to list known pests and diseases by crop
+- Energy cost estimation for lighting and heating

 ---